Telehealth video appointments now available in all of our states UT, ID, WA, OR, NV, AZ & FL!

 How you view stressful situations may influence your health and wellbeing Researchers have found a link between how people view stressful situations and their mental health outcomes.
 People who view stressful situations as a challenge rather than a threat are more likely to report better mental health and physical well-being....

-How chronic stress influences the brain and causes depression Chronic stress affects the immune system, potentially leading to a host of health issues, including heart disease, insomnia, and even depression.
+Chronic stress affects the immune system, potentially leading to a host of health issues, including heart disease, insomnia, and even depression.
 In fact, many stress-related mental illnesses are linked to changes in the immune system.
-But it remains unknown how the...
+But it remains unknown how the immune system could cause such behavioral changes like depression....

 Over-the-Phone Care Effective for Combating Depression Feb 5th, 2024